mhvwerts/randommw/README.md

 ### Important warning

-Choose, initialize and use only a single RNG from `randommw.h` in each C program.
+Choose, initialize and use only a single RNG from `randommw.h` in each C/C++ program.
 The library was designed to provide a single random number stream from a single RNG in a single process.
 Simple (but quite effective) parallelization of simulations is possible by running several instances of the same program in parallel, using the same RNG with the same seed `uSeed`, but a different `uJumpsize` (see `RanInit()`) for each processes.
 For comparison purposes, it is possible to switch to a different RNG in the same program, but each switch completely re-initializes and re-starts the RNG.

 ### `void RanInit(const char *sRan, uint64_t uSeed, uint64_t uJumpsize)`